Syslog (xm_syslog)

 -

-Create an IETF Syslog (RFC 5424) formatted log message in $raw_event from the fields of the event.
-The following fields are used to construct the $raw_event field: $EventTime; $Hostname; $SourceName; $ProcessID or $ExecutionProcessID; $Message or $raw_event; $SyslogSeverity, $SyslogSeverityValue, $Severity, or $SeverityValue; and $SyslogFacility or $SyslogFacilityValue.
+Converts the record to an IETF syslog (RFC 5424) message and populates the $raw_event field.
+It uses the following fields to construct the message: $EventTime; $Hostname; $SourceName; $ProcessID or $ExecutionProcessID; $Message or $raw_event; $SyslogSeverity, $SyslogSeverityValue, $Severity, or $SeverityValue; and $SyslogFacility or $SyslogFacilityValue.
 If the fields are not present, a sensible default is used.

 -